LEARNAcademy/syllabus/sql/intro_postgres.md

 * click on add new server
 * click on connection tab
 * in hostname/address type  `127.0.0.1` or `localhost`
-* change username from postgres to learn
+* change username from postgres to learnacademy
 * password = SDlearn123
 * click save